nelson-lang/nelson-gitbook/markdown/en/help_tools/markdown.md

 ## Description

 <p>
-            <b>markdown</b> converts Markdown text-to-HTML.</p>
+            markdown converts Markdown text-to-HTML.</p>

 <p>options:</p>

-secure (default): only a subset of markdown is supported (no raw HTML, no tables, no images, no links). advanced: full markdown supported (including raw HTML, tables, images, links).
+            secure (default): only a subset of markdown is supported (no raw HTML, no tables, no images, no links).
+            advanced: full markdown supported (including raw HTML, tables, images, links).

 ## Examples